Measurement of the total and differential cross-sections of $t\bar{t}W$ production in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Event reconstruction and object identification

 Interaction vertices from the $pp$ collisions are reconstructed from at least two tracks with $\pt$ larger than $500~\mev$ that are consistent with originating from the beam collision region in the $x$--$y$ plane.
 If more than one primary vertex candidate is found in the event, the candidate for which the associated tracks form the largest sum of squared $\pt$ is selected as the hard-scatter primary vertex~\cite{ATL-PHYS-PUB-2015-026}.

 Electron candidates are reconstructed from energy clusters in the electromagnetic calorimeter matched to a track in the ID~\cite{EGAM-2018-01}.
 They are required to satisfy $\pt>10$~GeV and $|\eta_{\mathrm{cluster}}|<2.47$, excluding the transition region between the endcap and barrel calorimeters ($1.37<|\eta_{\mathrm{cluster}}|<1.52$). \enquote{Loose} and \enquote{tight} electron identification working points are used, based on a likelihood discriminant employing calorimeter, tracking and combined variables that provide separation between electrons and jets.
-The track associated with an electron candidate is required to have at least two hits in the pixel detector and seven hits in the pixel and silicon-strip detectors combined.
-For the \enquote{tight} identification working point, one of these pixel hits must be in the innermost layer (or the next-to-innermost layer if the pixels traversed in the innermost layer are non-operational), and there must be no association with a vertex from a reconstructed photon conversion in the detector material (referred to as a \enquote{material conversion} in this paper).

 Muon candidates are reconstructed by performing a combined fit of the track information from the ID and MS~\cite{MUON-2018-03}.
 The resulting muon candidates are re-fitted using the complete track information from both detector systems.
 They are required to satisfy $\pt > 10~\gev$ and $|\eta| < 2.5$. \enquote{Loose} and \enquote{medium} muon identification working points are used.